Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/><img align="right" src="../img/aws-logo-1.jpeg" height=100 />

 # Exercise 1 - Matchmaking
 Hello and thank you for joining this hands-on lab!
 We're happy to have you join, so welcome!
 This first exercise aims to get you up and running and introduce you to some of the core concepts and datatypes of Redis that we will be using to build a very fast Matchmaking engine.
 We'll also introduce you to the data type that powers many Leaderboards across the world.
 If you're stuck, don't dwell too long on it.
 Instead, check out the hints and the solution [over here](exercise-1-solution.md) or reach out to one of the instructors, who will be quite happy to help!
+Also, be sure to check out Volkan Civelek's excellent e-book on Matchmaking at <tbd>.

 ## Goals